aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-files-in-the-storage/file-rest-api/_index.md

 POST is the HTTP method that sends data to a receiver.
 You send such data with cURL's `-d` or `--data` option.
 Use `--data-binary` if you want the cURL to read and use the given file in binary.

-Use the **cURL POST request**; write the URL; specify the `--data-binary` options; put your JWT token value into Authorization HTTP header as it’s shown in the example below.
+Use the **cURL POST request**, write the URL, specify the `--data-binary` options; put your JWT token value into the Authorization HTTP header as it’s shown in the example below.

 ```bash
 curl -X POST \